urbanjost/M_intrinsics/docs/intrinsics.md

 - **string**
   : The input string whose length is to be measured.
-  Shall be a scalar of type _character_

 - **kind**
-  : (Optional) An _integer_ initialization expression indicating the kind parameter of the result.
+  : Indicates the kind parameter of the result.

 ### **Result**

+  The result has a value equal to the number of characters remaining after any trailing blanks in STRING are removed.
+If the argument contains no nonblank characters, the result is zero.

 ### **Examples**